Skip to main content

 You can connect to cloud-based data stores and services that are directly addressable within the cluster (e.g. when using an ExternalName Service type), such as AWS RDS, Google pub-sub, or Azure SQL Database.

-** Will Telepresence be able to intercept workloads running on a private cluster or cluster running within a virtual private cloud (VPC)?**
+** Will Telepresence be able to ingest and intercept workloads running on a private cluster or cluster running within a virtual private cloud (VPC)?**

 Yes, but it doesn't need to have a publicly accessible IP address.

-The cluster must also have access to an external registry in order to be able to download the traffic-manager and traffic-agent images that are deployed when connecting with Telepresence.
+The cluster must also have access to an external registry to be able to download the traffic-manager and traffic-agent images that are deployed when connecting with Telepresence.

 ** Why does running Telepresence require sudo access for the local daemon unless it runs in a Docker container?**